 Reducing Anxiety in Cats

-- If your cat only ever sees the carrier when it’s about to go somewhere, it will associate it with travel and become anxious.
+Research has shown that if your cat arrives at the vets already stressed, it makes the experience worse.
+If your cat only ever sees the carrier when it’s about to go somewhere, it will associate it with travel and become anxious.
 Instead of the carrier being the device that takes them traveling, it should be the thing that comforts them while they travel.
 Revisit all the training steps we talked about above, and get them used to being in and around the carrier again.

 - Medication is an option to calm or sedate your cat before transport.
 A bit of Rescue Remedy in your cat’s water before the beginning of the journey might work – Rescue Remedy is a herbal solution known for its calming qualities.
 Feliway might work too – it’s a pheromone that calms and reassures stressed cats, and if you spray some inside the carrier your cat might find it happier place to spend time.
 More heavy duty medications, such as tranquilizers or antihistamines, might be an option too.
 If you’re considering medication of this kind we recommend you speak to your vet before starting treatment.

 - Your cat may need to get used to the car in the same way it needed to get used to being in the carrier, so that means you need to help.
 Once your cat is used to being moved around in the carrier, take it to the car and put it next to you in the passenger seat.
 Let it stay there with you for a while, and then take it back inside the house.
-Once you’ve repeated this a few times, turn the engine on and let your cat get used to the noise and the feel of being in the car with the engine running.
+Once you’ve repeated this a few times, turn the engine on.
+Let your cat get used to the noise and the feel of being in the car with the engine running.
 This might take a few goes.
 Finally, start taking it on a quick trip around the block, and then back to the house.
 Over time, you’re reinforcing the idea that your cat isn’t always being taken somewhere it doesn’t want to go, and the car isn’t something to be afraid of.
 As always, reward good behavior with treats, love and attention.

-Cat Carrier Hints and Tips
+Cat Carriers: Hints and Tips

 Last but not least, let’s take a look at all the little pieces of advice we’ve received.